“You won’t see a better goal...Well…”

 Chicago Fire head coach Frank Yallop

-On the result:
+On the goal

 Chicago Fire midfielder Harry Shipp